Bhagalpur: Behula Bishari

-In medieval Bengali literature, Mansamangal is projected has heroine and a goddess.
+In medieval Bengali literature, Mansamangal, Behula is projected as heroine and a goddess.
 In the period from the thirteenth to the eighteenth century, many works based on this story were made.
-The religious purpose of these works was to render the importance of Mansa Devi, but these works are more known for the pious love of Behula and her husband Lakhander (Lakhindar or Lakshinder.)
-This is the story of Bihula-Bishhari from capital of Angdesh Champa (Now in Bhagalpur district called as Champanagar).
-However, this is not just a methological story, the evidence of the metal house created by lord Bishyakarma on Oder of Chand Saudagar for Behula and her husband Lakhander to protect from mansa devi is still been seen and reported when there is heavy rain in the region.
+The religious purpose of these works was to render the importance of goddess Manasa, but these works are more known for the pious love of Behula and her husband Lakhander (Lakhindar or Lakshinder).
+Local women sings folk song in Angika and offer Manjusha to the Goddess.
+However, this is not just a mythological story, the evidence of the metal house created by Vishvakarma on order of Chand Saudagar for Behula and her husband Lakhender to protect from snake bite is still seen and reported when there is heavy rain in the region.